 Make the dipping sauce: Combine all ingredients in a bowl.
 Set aside to allow the flavors to develop.

-Make the Tempura batter: Put the flour in a bowl and whisk in the seltzer to get out all the lumps.
-Add the egg yolks and blend it in well.
-Flavor with sesame oil and a pinch of salt.
+Make the Tempura batter: Put 1 cup of rice flour in a bowl and pour in the seltzer.
+Stir with a whisk to get out all the lumps.
+Add the egg yolk and blend it in well.
 The batter should be the consistency of heavy cream.
+Flavor with sesame oil, if using.

-Time to fry: Heat about 2 inches of peanut oil to 375 degrees F in a wok or deep skillet.
-Dry the shrimp and vegetables well.
-Dust them with flour to soak up any remaining moisture and shake off the excess.
-Dip them into the batter one by one.
-Drop 4 or 5 pieces at a time in the hot oil, do not overcrowd the pan.
+Heat about 2 inches of vegetable oil to 375 degrees F in a wok or deep fryer.
+Dry the shrimp well.
+Dust the shrimp in flour to soak up any remaining moisture, shake off excess.
+Dip the shrimp into the batter one by one.
+Drop 4 or 5 pieces at a time in the hot oil.
+Do not overcrowd the pan.
 Fry until golden brown, turning once, about 3 minutes.
 To keep the oil clean between batches, skim off the small bits of batter that float in the oil.
-Remove the fried shrimp and vegetables from the oil and drain on paper towels; season them with salt.
+Remove the fried shrimp from the oil and drain on paper towels; season them with salt.
 Serve with the dipping sauce.

 Recipe courtesy of Tyler Florence